weston-bailey/build-a-blockchain-lesson/README.md

 ## What is a web3?

-* Blockchains are ledgers that keep track of transactions, and use cytpographic techniques for data integrity and validation
+* Blockchains are ledgers that keep track of transactions, and use cryptographic techniques for data integrity and validation
     * They are a long list of transactions, and anyone can add a transaction, and anyone can see all the transactions.
-    * the information is validated through 'consensus' by third parites (miners) that have to do 'computational work' or 'proofs of work', which is similar computationally to cracking passwords.
+    * the information is validated through 'consensus' by third parties (miners) that have to do 'computational work' or 'proofs of work', which is similar computationally to cracking passwords.
 One block is designed to take 10 minutes to mine
     * created by mysterious 'Satoshi Nakamoto' https://en.wikipedia.org/wiki/Satoshi_Nakamoto
     * there is debate about the exact meaning of blockchain, its a pretty hype-y term
         * how can we decide if git is a blockchain if we can't define exactly what makes a blockchain unique? https://stackoverflow.com/questions/46192377/why-is-git-not-considered-a-block-chain
-        *  conssensus and proof of work make blockchain 'decentralized'
+        *  consensus and proof of work make blockchain 'decentralized'
 * web3 is the notion that 'blockchain' will revolution the technology and infrastructure of the internet
 * talk about web 1.0 (dawn of web+) -- user mainly consuming static content (libraries, bbs)
 * talk about web 2.0 (2000s+ era)
     * Web 2.0 (also known as participative (or participatory)[1] web and social web)[2] refers to websites that emphasize user-generated content, ease of use, participatory culture and interoperability (i.e., compatibility with other products, systems, and devices) for end users.
     * https://en.wikipedia.org/wiki/Web_2.0
-* talk about web 3.0 (semantic web -- copncept/WIP)
+* talk about web 3.0 (semantic web -- concept/WIP)
     * The Semantic Web, sometimes known as Web 3.0 (not to be confused with Web3), is an extension of the World Wide Web through standards[1] set by the World Wide Web Consortium (W3C).
 The goal of the Semantic Web is to make Internet data machine-readable.
     * standardization
     * IoT